-It doesn’t take a lot of work to make a delicious, meaty, incredibly flavorful Bolognese sauce, but it does take time.
+It doesn’t take much work to make a delicious, meaty, incredibly flavorful Bolognese sauce, but it takes time.
 The secret of any tomato sauce is allowing it to simmer and build the flavor profile of the sauce.
-But I know you’ll agree that it’s time well spent after one bite of my this dish to declare it is the Very Best Bolognese Pappardelle Recipe you’ve ever tasted.
+But I know you’ll agree that it’s time well spent after one bite of this dish to declare it is the Very Best Bolognese Pappardelle Recipe you’ve ever tasted.

 When it comes to pasta with meat sauce, nothing compares to a traditional Italian Bolognese sauce.